dmontaner/pandas_save_profiler/README.md

     import pandas_save_profiler
     data.save_profiler('to_pickle')

-output is a pandas series:
+The output is a pandas series:

 ```
 format                                                 pickle